Lockheer/Lockheer/README.md

 Hi there 👋
-👋 Hi, I’m Raul Vincent Rodriguez
+👋 Hi, I’m Raul Vincent

 👀 I’m interested in developing Database Systems and Schemas with SQL and Webpages using HTML-CSS, JS, and ASP...

 🌱 I’m also currently learning XAML, SQL, C# and ASP.NET for my college program...
 As for my freelancing I am more into learning Javascript since I have plans to work on web development before moving on to complex works

-⚡ Fun fact: There is none at the moment
+⚡ Fun fact: I rarely eat sweets....

 📫 How to reach me...?